 - Support under Part 6 of the Immigration and Asylum Act 1999

 - Working Tax Credit run-on (paid for the four weeks after you stop qualifying for Working Tax Credit)

 - Child Tax Credit (with no Working Tax Credit) with an annual income of no more than £16,190

-- The child in your care is on a residence or special guardianship order
+- The child in your care is on a Residence or Special Guardianship, or Child Arrangements Order.

 All information is kept strictly confidential.